What is Campylobacter?

 Campylobacter jejuni is the most common cause of bacterial foodborne illness in the United States. .
 Most cases of campylobacteriosis are associated with eating raw or undercooked poultry.
 Outbreaks of Campylobacter are usually associated with unpasteurized milk or contaminated water

 How do people get infected with Campylobacter?

-Most cases of campylobacteriosis are associated with eating raw or undercooked poultry meat or from cross-contamination of other foods by these items.
+Campylobacteriosis is most often associated with eating raw or undercooked poultry or from cross-contamination of other foods by these items.
 Infants may get the infection by contact with poultry packages in shopping carts.

 A very small number of Campylobacter organisms (fewer than 500) can cause illness in humans.
 Even one drop of juice from raw chicken meat can infect a person.
 One way to become infected is to cut poultry meat on a cutting board, and then use the unwashed cutting board or utensil to prepare vegetables or other raw or lightly cooked foods.
 The Campylobacter organisms from the raw meat can thus spread to the other foods.

 How does food or water get contaminated with Campylobacter?

 Many chicken flocks are infected with Campylobacter but show no signs of illness.
 Campylobacter can be easily spread from bird to bird through a common water source or through contact with infected feces.
 When an infected bird is slaughtered, Campylobacter organisms can be transferred from the intestines to the meat.
 In 2005, Campylobacter was present on 47% of raw chicken breasts tested through the FDA-NARMS Retail Food program.
 Campylobacter is also present in the giblets, especially the liver.